Dec 17, 2020

 While mold from water damage events such as sewer backup or a burst pipe are commonly covered, it’s not uncommon for mold-related insurance claims to be rejected if mold growth has been present for some time.
 This is viewed by insurers as neglecting home maintenance.

 Since mold remediation can be expensive, it’s important to address water leaks and water damage as soon as an issue is identified.
-As soon as you experience water damage, call your insurance company and have it, and mold related to the water damage, cleaned up by a professional.
+As soon as you experience water damage, call your provider and have it, and mold related to the water damage, cleaned up by a professional.
 The longer you leave a mold issue, the more it will spread and the more difficult it will be to clean up.

-Mold From Water Damage And Its Health Risks
+Mold And Its Health Risks

 Mold can be extremely hazardous to your health.
 Elevated levels of mold in your home can affect anyone who is exposed to it.
 If ingested, it can make your seriously ill, and in extreme cases, could cause death if you have a mold allergy or pre-existing medical condition.
 Infants, elderly, and people with respiratory issues are at a greater risk.